 More related news:

-Experience in the use of intelligent systems in many countries shows that they are vulnerable to operating errors such as inadvertent activation of electrical appliances and a large number of fires has been associated with smart meters.
+Experience in the use of intelligent systems in many countries shows that they are vulnerable to operating errors such as the inadvertent activation of electrical appliances and a large number of fires that have been associated with smart meters.

 More related news: